pop-os/repo-curated-free/README.md

 APT repository configuration for building an apt repository with only free software.

-> This repo is built by running `debrep build` in the directory of the provided `sources.toml` file.
-On a successful build, the GPG key from the provided email will be requested for signing the repo.
+> The apt repo is built by running `debrep build` in the root directory of this repo.
+On a successful build, the GPG key from the provided email will be requested for signing each defined repo.
 The generated `repo/` directory can be hosted on a web server for other systems to fetch packages from.